Quality of Life, Comfort and Support.

-CraigCare’s palliative care aims to ensuring quality of life, comfort and support for loved ones during end of life care.
+CraigCare’s palliative care aims to ensure quality of life, comfort and support for loved ones during end of life care.

 Palliative care (also known as end of life care or hospice care) is about providing support, care and love for a person whose illness means that they are unlikely to recover.